 Trigger point therapy is a bodywork technique that involves the applying of pressure to tender muscle tissue in order to relieve pain and dysfunction in other parts of the body.
-Trigger points are active centres of muscular hyperactivity, which often cross-over with acupuncture points.
+Trigger points are active centers of muscular hyperactivity, which often cross-over with acupuncture points.
 You will also find that your muscular “knots” are commonly trigger points.

 Deep Transverse Frictions

 Transverse friction is a transverse connective tissue therapy applied directly by the fingers.
 Transverse frictions use an oscillating pressure applied across the direction of the tissue fibres.
 This technique is used mainly on tendon or ligament injuries to help break down thickened, pain-producing scar tissue.
 If these lesions are not reduced then they are likely to cause further irritation, and degenerate more quickly than they should.

 Rhythmic compression into muscles used to create a deep hyperaemia and softening effect in the tissues.
 It is generally used as a warm-up for deeper, more specific massage work.
 Sports massage utilises compression massage.